mohsenrahmanikivi/envimo401_bringup/README.md

+# In this version, we need the installed network_quality package
 # Envimo401 on PI5
-In this version, we need the installed network_quality package

 Requirments:
 - Raspberry Pi 5
 - Ubuntu 24.04